evidence-dev/evidence/sites/docs/docs/components/custom-components.md

 <BarChart data="{query}" />
 ```

-## Modifying an existing component
+## Modifying an existing component: Changing the project name
-Adapting any existing components to your needs is straightforward as well.
-You can achieve this by duplicating an existing component into your `/components` directory, modifying that new component file, and importing the new component as needed in your project.
+Modify an existing component by copying the component's source code into the /components directory, modifying it, and importing the new component as needed in your project.

 In this example, we will modify the title at the upper-left of our reports to have a label of "Invoices", rather than "Evidence".